-The company on Thursday also reported an 8.3 percent gain in its quarterly adjusting earnings before interest, taxes, depreciation and amortization to 2.33 billion euros ($2.54 billion) helped by the U.S. assets.
-Third-quarter revenue stayed unchanged at 5.89 billion euros ($6.41 billion), with U.S. revenue up, while French revenue declined 2.4 percent.
+The company on Thursday also reported an 8.3 percent gain in its quarterly adjusting earnings before interest, taxes, depreciation and amortization to $2.54 billion (2.33 billion euros) helped by the U.S. assets.
+Third-quarter revenue stayed unchanged at $6.41 billion (5.89 billion euros), with U.S. revenue up, while French revenue declined 2.4 percent.

 Said Altice CEO Michel Combes: "Altice USA with Optimum and Suddenlink has seen a further acceleration in revenue growth while simultaneously improving margins materially, driven by accelerated investments in upgrading our networks and services."